David-patrick-chuks/Commerce-Bridge/model/test/README.md

 2. **Celery Worker**: Make sure the worker is running with `--pool=solo` on Windows
 3. **File Paths**: Verify all test images and videos exist in the correct paths
 4. **Environment**: Check that all required environment variables are set
+5. **Product Fields**: Ensure products.json includes the new optional fields if needed

 ### Debug Mode
 For detailed debugging, check the server logs for:
 - Celery worker status and task execution
 - Redis connection and progress updates
 - API endpoint responses and errors
+- Product field validation and processing

 ---
 For more advanced testing or automation, modify `api_test.py` as needed!